people are talking a lot about values here in Holland. This has

 minutes left, I decided to call him, still believing he could arrive

-any moment.
 I got him on the telephone and he told me that he had

 been asked for a recording the next morning.
 He preferred to be